LRGASP/lrgasp-submissions/docs/metadata.md

 * ``notes`` - notes (optional)
 * ``species`` - one of ``human``, ``mouse``, ``manatee``, or ``synthetic``, see [Species identifiers](metadata-identifiers.md#species_identifiers).
 * ``data_category`` - one of ``long_only``, ``short_only``, ``long_short``, or ``kitchen_sink``, See [Experiment data categories](metadata-identifiers.md#Experiment_data_categories).
-* ``libraries`` - list of LRGASP library file accessions used in the experiment.
+* ``libraries`` - list of LRGASP RNA-Seq file accessions used in the experiment.
+The file accessions are those found in the [LRGASP RNA-Seq Data Matrix](rnaseq-data-matrix.md).
 For non-kitchen sink experiments, only replicates of the same sample and library preparation.
 It must be one sequence method, or one sequencing method plus Illumina short-read sequencing.
-For kitchen sink experiments, any combination of LRGASP libraries may be specified.
+For kitchen sink experiments, any combination of LRGASP libraries may be specified, with at least one LRGASP library being used.
+For paired-end Illumina experiments, both pairs must be specified.
 * ``extra_libraries`` - list of non-LRGASP libraries files accessions that were used.
 Optional; should be empty or omitted for non-kitchen sink experiments.
   * ``repository`` - Public repository where data was obtained; one of the values in [Public repository identifiers](metadata-identifiers.md#public repository_identifiers)